kkamagui/shadow-box-for-x86/README.md

                 Lightweight Hypervisor-Based Kernel Protector
 ```

+---
+# 0. About Gatekeeper
+## Gatekeeper is based on Shadow-box.
+## If you find Gatekeeper, go to [Gatekeeper branch](https://github.com/kkamagui/shadow-box-for-x86/tree/gatekeeper).
+---

 # 1. Notice

 Shadow-box v2 (for ARM) is a next generation of Shadow-box v1 (for x86).
 If you want to know about Shadow-box for ARM, please visit [Shadow-box for ARM project](https://github.com/kkamagui/shadow-box-for-arm).

 Major changes are as followed: